-As we’ve mentioned before, every child is unique, learning at their own pace and with their own learning style.
-This includes learning to speak in their own individual way, which can be largely influenced by the interactions between the child and the parents.
+As we’ve mentioned, every child is unique, learning at their own pace and with their learning style.
+This includes learning to speak in their way, which can be largely influenced by the interactions between the child and the parents.
 This is especially so in a multicultural city like Hong Kong, where most children learn to speak two or even three languages as they grow up.

 But as a parent watching your child grow up, you may notice that they mispronounce words, stutter or even have trouble speaking.
 Although most children will refine their speech skills, some may continue having difficulty, and can be showing symptoms of a speech impairment.
 If you’re aware of these ongoing symptoms, you may need to seek help from a speech therapist.

 Speech therapy is the assessment and treatment of speech disorders or impairments4.
 It’s usually performed by a speech-language pathologist (sometimes called an SLP or simply a speech therapist) who works with children and adults through various methods to improve communication5.

 - expressive disorders